Zowe-Java-SDK/JobRunner/README.md

 log4j2 is configured for the project.

 Find the log4j2.xml file under the resources directory.
-By default, log level is set to info.
+By default, log level is set to INFO.

-For debugging output especially for Zowe client java sdk, set the log level to debug.
+For debugging output especially for Zowe Client Java SDK, set the log level to debug.